 Bathrooms & Toilets

 Clear away toiletries, make up, sponges, bath toys and cleaning products that tend to clutter bathrooms.
 Make sure bath mats are clean and that folded clean towels are arranged before a viewing.
-The bathroom suite should be clean and you should consider replacing sealants if mould has collected and bleach hasn’t quite done the job.
+The bathroom suite should be clean and you should consider replacing sealants if stubborn mould has collected and bleach hasn’t quite done the job.